ikalnytskyi/picobox/docs/index.rst

 Not released changes.

+* Add ``picobox.contextvars`` scope (python 3.7 and above) that can be used in asyncio applications to have a separate set of dependencies in all coroutines of the same task.

 * Fix ``picobox.threadlocal`` issue when it was impossible to use any hashable key other than ``str``.

 2.0.0
 `````